Follow a 9 Days route covering 9 destinations from Kathmandu, Nepal to Paro, Bhutan.

-Key Highlights of Journey to Druk Yul With Kathmandu:
+Key highlights of Journey to Druk Yul With Kathmandu:

 Flying into Kathmandu on a clear day is nothing short of breathtaking.
 As your plane glides over the majestic, snow-capped mountain peaks, the exhilarating panorama sets the stage for an unforgettable adventure.
 Upon your arrival at Tribhuvan International Airport, a friendly representative from Alkof Holidays will greet you and escort you to Nagarkot, a tranquil hill station renowned for its breath-taking sunrise and sunset views over the Himalayas.
 Check-in at a hotel in Nagarkot for an overnight stay.